- Film Clips

 - As the industries declined who were seen as scapegoats?
 Does this have any resonance for today?

-Through research on the Internet and library, create a photo montage of how industries and people in your area changed during the Twentieth Century.
+Research and create a photo montage of how industries and jobs in your area changed during the Twentieth Century.
+Use National Library of Scotland map resources to help you work out where different industries were located.

 The image that is presented in the film is one of optimism and hope.